nicosuave/siriproxy-arduino/README.md

 **Until SiriProxy is more regularly updated, please install SiriProxy using my fork.**

-In a terminal, $ git clone http://github.com/nicoritschel/SiriProxy.git
+In a terminal, `git clone http://github.com/nicoritschel/SiriProxy.git`

 Follow the included README.

 ###siriproxy-arduino Installation

-Add this into your ~/.siriproxy/config.yml file:
+Add this to your ~/.siriproxy/config.yml file:

 ```yml
 - name: 'Git'
   git: 'git://github.com/nicoritschel/siriproxy-arduino.git'
 ```

-In a terminal, $ siriproxy bundle
+In a terminal, `siriproxy bundle`

 Don't forget to upload the arduino bootstrapper to your device.